MerlinofMines/EasyCommands/docs/EasyCommands/commands.md

 repeat
 ```

-If you specify a "goto <function>" somewhere before calling "repeat", the script will repeat from the last "goto function".
+If you specify a "goto functionName" somewhere before calling "repeat", the script will repeat from the last "goto function".
 Note that any previous parameters passed to that function are not passed when calling repeat.

 ## Send/Listen/Forget Commands